python-can-define-radio/sdr-course/classroom_activities/Ch03_Analyzing_Signals_URH/090_Record_a_real_signal.md

 - Now you can go to the Interpretation tab and use what you learned previously to Demodulate the message.

-- Once you have been successful feel free to partner up with a classmate and try to generate and send your own messages that your partner can Demodulate.
+- Once you have been successful, feel free to partner up with a classmate and try to generate and send your own messages that your partner can Demodulate.

 ### ℹ️ Some useful resources for urh <!-- pandoc-exclude-line -->